 Monitoring Methods Description Daily log book Specify: i.
 Whether this was mandatory.
-If not, specify the % of SBT fishing that was covered:- Keeping a daily log book is mandatory ii.
-The level of detail recorded (shot by shot, daily aggregate etc):- The vessels fishing for SBT keep their log book on a daily basis (shot by shot).
-They record all the SBT-related information including the fishing date and position, quantity of SBT catch (in number and weight) and discards/releases.
+If not, specify the % of SBT fishing that was covered:- Keeping a daily log book (electronic reporting system) is mandatory. ii.
+The level of detail recorded (shot by shot, daily aggregate etc):-

+The vessels fishing for SBT keep their log book on a daily basis (shot by shot).
+They record all the SBT-related information including the fishing date and position, effort, quantity of SBT catch (in number and weight) and discards/releases, and bycatch.
 They also keep accumulated catch figures every fishing day. iii.
 Whether the effort and catch information collected complied with that specified in the "Characterisation of the SBT Catch" section of the CCSBT Scientific Research Plan (Attachment D of the SC5 report), including both retained and discarded catch.
-If not, describe the non-compliance:- Following the requirements specified in the "Characterisation of the SBT Catch" section of the CCSBT Scientific Research Plan, the number of hooks, fishing position, the amount of catch retained and discarded/released by species are recorded in the logbooks. iv.
-What information on ERS was recorded in logbooks:- It includes fishing date, time and position, amount of catch, discard/release by species, the vitality status (alive or dead). v.
-Who were the log books submitted to 1 :- The logbooks are submitted to the Ministry of Oceans and Fisheries and the National Institute of Fisheries Science (NIFS) of Korea.
-The information in the logbooks is also shared through an information sharing link with the Fisheries vi.
-What was the timeframe and method2 for submission:-
+If not, describe the non-compliance:- Following the requirements specified in the "Characterization of the SBT Catch" section of the CCSBT Scientific Research Plan, the number of hooks, fishing position, the amount of catch retained and discarded/released by species is recorded in the logbooks. iv.
+What information on ERS was recorded in logbooks:- It includes fishing date and position, the amount of catch, discard/release by species, the vitality status (alive or dead). v.
+Who were the log books submitted to 1 :- Log books are submitted to the Ministry of Oceans and Fisheries (MOF) and the National Institute of Fisheries Science (NIFS) of Korea.
+The information in the logbooks is also shared through an information sharing link with the Fisheries Monitoring Center (FMC) and the National Fishery Products Quality Management Service (NFQS-Korea's CDS validating agency) for verification purposes. vi.
+What was the timeframe and method 2 for submission:- In accordance with the DWFD Act, vessels are required to submit their logbooks to the NIFS on a daily basis since September 1 of 2015.
+Under, the Electronic Reporting System, all distant water fishing vessels are required to submit 10 different electronic reports to the FMC; trip, departure, entry, daily catch, transshipment request, transshipment result, exit, pre-notification, port entry and landing result.
+It is mandatory for vessels to report non-fishing days and gear loss, and vessels can commence transshipment under the approval of the FMC.
+Data collected electronically is transmitted from vessels to the FMC via two-way digital satellite communication solution through an electronic reporting system unit onboard, being incorporated into the database to be managed by the FMC.
+The data are simultaneously provided to the NIFS for scientific analysis.
+Based on the database, the FMC conducts monitoring of Korean distant water fishing vessels in real-time, verifies transshipment, landing, quota exhaustion, and fishing days, and performs IUU risk assessment. vii.
+The type of checking and verification that was routinely conducted for this information:- The information in the logbooks is also shared through an information sharing link with the Fisheries Monitoring Center (FMC) and the National Fishery Products Quality Management Service (NFQS-Korea's CDS validating agency) for verification purposes.
+Also, in close cooperation with the NIFS, the FMC and the NFQS, the Ministry of Oceans and Fisheries (MOF) cross-checks submitted data with such information as the transhipped amount, the landed amount, observer data and other documentations required by the CDS Resolution.

 1 If the reports are not to be submitted to the Member's or CNM's government fisheries authority, then also specify whether the information will later be sent to the fisheries authority, including how and when that occurs.
+2 In particular, whether the information is submitted electronically from the vessel.